joaomauricio5/100-days-of-code/log.md

 **Key Takeaways**:
 - SwiftUI automatically sets or updates many environment values, like pixelLength, scenePhase, or locale, based on device characteristics, system state, or user settings.
 We can access this with the @Environment property wrapper, and giving it the key path to the value we want.
 - The alert(_:isPresented:presenting:actions:message:) view modifier presents an alert with a message using the given data to produce the alert’s content and a string variable as a title.
+- A type alias allows you to provide a new name for an existing data type into your program.
+After a type alias is declared, the aliased name can be used instead of the existing type throughout the program.

 **Links to work:**